stacompsoc/constitution/constitution.md

 by the Societies' Committee of the Student's Association.
-In the event of a budget deficit, this will be paid off by an equal subscription from all members, unless the Societies' Committee judges a negligence on the part of one or more officebearers of the society, when they as individuals will be liable.
+In the event of a budget deficit, this will be paid off by an equal subscription from all members, unless the Societies' Committee judges a negligence on the part of one or more office-bearers of the society when they as individuals will be liable.
 Membership fees will be in line with those set by the Societies' Committee, and approved at the AGM.